 Dr. Rangaramanujam is a professor of ophthalmology and co-director of center for nanomedicine at the Wilmer Eye Institute at Johns Hopkins School of Medicine.
 He obtained his PhD in Chemical Engineering from the California Institute of Technology, and a post-doc from the University of Minnesota.
 He is a key inventor of the dendrimer platform for targeting neuroinflammation, leading translational efforts through collaboration with more than 20 PI-level researchers at Johns Hopkins.
 Dr. Rangaramanujam is an author of many patents (issued and pending), more than 85 peer-reviewed publications.
 He has won several recognitions, including the NSF CAREER and Unilever awards.
 His research is primarily funded by NIH.
 He serves at the Chief Technology Officer of Ashvattha Therapeutics and Orpheris Inc., two spinoffs from his team's patented dendrimer technologies.

-Dr. Kannan is an associate professor of anesthesiology and critical care medicine and pediatrics at the Johns Hopkins University School of Medicine.
+Dr. Kannan is a professor of anesthesiology and critical care medicine and pediatrics at the Johns Hopkins University School of Medicine.
 She completed her pediatric residency and pediatric critical care fellowship at the Children's Hospital of Michigan/Wayne State University.
 She is the co-director of the Pediatric Neurocritical Care Program at the Charlotte Bloomberg Children's Center.
 In addition to her role at Johns Hopkins, Dr. Kannan is affiliated with the Hugo Moser Research Institute at Kennedy Krieger Institute.
 Her research focuses on imaging and targeted therapy for pediatric brain disorders using nanotechnology, with a special emphasis on pediatric neurodevelopmental disorders such as cerebral palsy.
 She has received awards for her research and has authored several patents related to the dendrimer technology.
 Her research is primarily funded by the NIH.
 She is also the CMO of Ashvattha Therapeutics, LLC and Orpheris Inc. that is focused on taking the dendrimer nanomedicine platform to the clinic for neurodegenerative and neuroinflammatory disorders and orphan indications.